andres81/Model_of_the_Psyche/case-files/bullying-at-work-and-in-education/README.md

 too fast to the first one, will only biologically activate her and top of arousal, never getting to the second threshold.

+Let it be very clear: An attack on women, especially young women, is an attack on society itself.
+We stand tall together.
+Society has as a responsibility to protect women.
+Our mothers of our children, our wives, the loving beautiful creatures that they are.
+You dare to abuse and attack them, you will feel the wrath of a community.

 ### Bullying Employers

 When an employer sees you as your servant (see reference #15), you need some